mmazer/dot-config/README.md

  3. `cfg checkout`
  4. `cfg config --local status.showUntrackedFiles no`

-If on initial checkout, Git reports an error related to overwriting files , you can backup the existing files:
+If on initial checkout, Git reports an error related to overwriting files, you can backup the existing files:

     mkdir -p .cfg-backup && \